matthiasbruns/android-dagger2-tutorial/README.md

 The ActivityModule provides a String method to show in an exemplary way, how you can decide which object to return based on app settings.
 In our out of the question useful example, we return "Online" or "Offline" based in the isOnlineAllowed() method in the ApplicationConfig.

 A new annotation is introduced here

 ````java
 @Named("titleSuffix")
 ````

-Dagger decides which method to call when injectino by the return type.
+Dagger decides which method to call when injecting by its return type.
 If you have two methods with the same return type, you have to name them by adding a @Named annotation.
-In the class, which received the injection, you need to add @Named(name) to the @Inject annotation to tell Dagger what to inject.
+In the class, which receives the injected objects, you need to add @Named() to the @Inject annotation to tell Dagger what to inject.

 ### LemmingAcitivity